ionic-team/ionic-framework/packages/react/README.md

 ionic integrations enable capacitor
 ```

-Open the './capacitor.config.json' file in your projects root.
-Change `"webDir": "www"` to be `"webDir": "build"` (dependent on your config but Ionic React defaults with this as the build directory)

 Then run the following command to get started with either `ios` or `android` platforms.
 ```
 ionic capacitor add <android|ios>